Skip to Primary Menu Skip to About OSR+ Menu Skip to OSR+ Support Menu Skip to Main Content

 Resisting Ongoing Effects

 When you're subject to a spell that renders you helpless or otherwise incapacitated, for each round you're subject to the effects of the spell you may make a spell check to break the spell's hold over you.
+This is the case for directed spells and spells maintained by concentration.

-Each round, the spell check is made at an escalating +2 against the spellcaster's original TN.
+Each round after the spell is in effect, you make a new spell check to resist at the start of your turn.
+This check is made at an escalating +2, and the spellcaster must roll to set a new TN for you to resist.
 Therefore if you're subject to petrification, on the first round after you've been petrified, you may attempt to resist at a +2.
 On the second round, at a +4, and the third round, at a +6, and so on.

 Are you sure?